SunrayVision/Vision-MSI-Thermal-Control/README.md

 - **CPU Governor**: Requires `cpufrequtils` with performance governor for optimal operation
 - **Inspiration**: Based on functionality from MSI's "MSI Center" Windows application

-## 🚀 Installation

-The project includes an installer script for easy deployment on compatible systems.
+## 💡 For Other MSI Users

+This project is specifically tuned for MSI Modern 15H AI C1MGT-096IT.
+If you have a different MSI model, the EC addresses will likely need adjustment.

+The core architecture should work - you'll just need to map your specific hardware addresses.

+## 🔧 For Developers

+The project structure is designed to be adaptable.
+While I can't provide active support for other models, the code is well-documented for those who want to attempt EC reverse engineering on their own hardware.

 ---

-*After a year of testing, debugging, and countless revisions, I'm proud to share this solution with the community.
-What started as personal frustration has evolved into a functional tool that might help other MSI Linux users facing similar challenges.
-And i hope that if someone needs it, even having other cpu, they could just modify few numbers*
+**After spending a year on this project** - through countless nights of reverse engineering, temperature testing, and debugging - I'm finally proud to share this solution with the community.

+What started as sheer frustration with my laptop's thermal performance has evolved into a functional tool that actually works.

+If you have a different MSI model, the architecture is there - you might just need to modify a few EC addresses.
+The hard part (understanding how MSI's EC works) is already done.

+*From one frustrated MSI Linux user to another - I hope this helps you as much as it helped me.*